iriusrisk/startleft/docs/startleft-processors/diagram/Visio-TrustZones-Mapping.md

 ## Visio shapes context

 ---
-Trustzones in a Visio diagram can be represented in different ways and, in any of them, it does not exist a perfect method to unambiguously identify the TrustZone to which a component belongs.
+Trustzones in a Visio diagram can be represented in different ways and, in each of them, it does not exist a perfect method to unambiguously identify the TrustZone to which a component belongs.
 This page pretends to clarify the different mechanisms used by StartLeft to identify TrustZones and assign components to them during the Visio diagram parsing to an Open Threat Model (OTM).

 ### Use of shapely Polygons
-Visio diagrams only has two ways to relate shapes:
+Visio diagrams only have two ways to relate shapes:

 * **Connectors between shapes**, that are used to create OTM dataflows.